 Stainless doesn't limit cleaning utensil compatibility, and it's dishwasher safe.
 Although many folks toss non-stick cookware into the dishwasher, we tend to take the cautionary route and clean them by hand.
 That said, non-stick material can also require a little pre-soak if you're cooking with particularly sticky ingredients.
 Our testing procedure entailed preparing at least five meals in each cooker; therefore, we cleaned each product at least five times.
 After all that washing, we have a great idea of how difficult each one is to clean.

 For our cleaning tests, a slew of models shared the top score.
-These models, including all of the Instant Pot models, have removable lids with easy to extract gaskets.
+These models have removable lids with easy-to-extract gaskets.
 This makes getting into the nooks and crannies of the lids easy and quick.
 All have condensation catchers to keep water from dripping onto your counter.
-The actual pots were also relatively easy to clean in all of these machines.
+The actual pots were also reasonably easy to clean in all of these machines.

 Every model we tested has a narrow groove around the rim where the lid makes its seal.
 Across the board, that groove loves to gather crumbs and liquid and is skinny enough that it's hard to get even a finger in there to clean.
 This isn't an issue if you're careful, but one misstep can result in some frustrating clean-up.
 This is why none of the models in our test suite came close to a perfect score.
 We understand the groove is integral to most of these pots' designs, but we're still waiting for an enterprising engineer to fix this issue before awarding any higher scores.